lturner19/Daily_Planner/README.md

 2. The user can then save their tasks by clicking the save icon on the right side of the row.
     * The user's tasks will still be there upon returning to the site.
+ <br></br>

+3. The user can clear the schedule of the daily events by clicking the "Clear Schedule" button in the heading.
+    * The user will need to refresh the page to see the cleared scheduler.

 ## Preview